7 easy to follow ideas for people decorating a rental property, looking to make the space their own.

 7. Place Settings & Trays

 Place settings and tea trays can be used all over the home to organise items and add texture and colour to the space.
 A pink woven mat under some plant pots, or a wicker basket with the coffee and tea jars in, it’s all a bit more interesting than just displaying items.
 It can also easily cover up surface areas of your rental home you can’t change, but maybe you don’t like so much.

 The same can be done with rugs on the floor, which add texture and colour, whilst covering up a surface you may not particularly like.
 Even better, covering surfaces in a rental home helps keep those surfaces protected against damage, boosting your chances of getting a deposit back at the end of tenancy.

-The ideas above can help you transform your rental home without breaching your tenancy rules.
+The ideas above can help you transform your rental home or rental home business without breaching your tenancy rules.